andrei-pmbcn/bquizServer/docs.md

-five-second timer issued to the game lobby before starting the game players may give ratings of the game's individual questions playerJoined, playerLeft descriptions

 ## API functions
 Those who want to incorporate bquiz into their own quiz projects must write a module containing all of these functions, each returning objects in the specified format.
 The `apimodule` entry